 - The core Rotary Swing fundamentals remain, but are now backed up by medical science.

-- Things in the Rotary Swing that there was no definitive answer on, such as stance width, balance, what starts the backswing, etc. now have definitive answers that are absolutes based on the biomechanics of the body.
+- Things in the Rotary Swing that there was no definitive answer on, such as golf stance width, balance, what starts the backswing, etc. now have definitive answers that are absolutes based on the biomechanics of the body.

 - The Rotary Swing Tour is a swing model that, because it is biomechanically correct, will dramatically lower your risk of injury and reduce or completely eliminate pain that you have in your golf swing currently.
 (Learn more about my hip and knee pain in the golf blog.)